RaffaeleGalliera/melissa/README.md

 ### Hyperparameter Optimization
 An automated hyperparameter optimization study can be run using the `hyperparameter_optimization.py` script.
 The script will run a grid search over the hyperparameters defined in the `hyperparameter_optimization.py` file.
 The results of the study will be saved in the `hyp_studies` folder.
 To run the study, run a training experiment specifying the `--optimize` flag.
+You can specify the maximum number of trials with `--trials` flag and the maximum number of epochs per trial with `--epoch` flag.